 Mobile App

 Mobile feedback enables your organisation to gather feedback from its mobile app(s).
-This type of feedback provides insight into things like the effectiveness of onboarding processes, success of feature launches and of course, helps track bug issues.
+This type of feedback provides insight into things like the effectiveness of onboarding processes, the success of feature launches and of course, helps track bug issues.
 For this channel, you must leverage customer feedback technology made specially for mobile, whether that’s via webview, API or SDK.

 DHL mobile feedback form

 And lastly, organisations can also collect email feedback through email campaigns.
 Gathering feedback on this channel enables organisations to better understand their email audience and gauge if the content they’re sending is useful and/or informative.
 It is ideal for email campaigns such as promo campaigns, confirmation emails, newsletters, re-engagement campaigns and more.
-It is also a channel used to measure sentiment following an interaction with the customer (e.g. post purchase drip campaigns).
-Email feedback can be collected via an embedded survey or by way of an email survey invite (with a click through landing page).
+It is also a channel used to measure sentiment following an interaction with the customer (e.g. post-purchase drip campaigns).
+Email feedback can be collected via an embedded survey or by way of an email survey invite (with a click-through landing page).

 Albert Heijn email feedback